 of the Law, Thanksgiving, p.
 104,)

-The only day of this type, observed today, is the day that the
+The only days of this type, observed today, are the day that the Church

-was organized according to the law of man in the latter days.
+was organized according to the law of man in the latter days and July 8th.

 April 6, 1830

 (later known as the Church of the Latter Day Saints).

 This was a notable day; and most of the followers of Joseph Smith and

 Many churches do not allow dancing and festive occasions.

 The important element in all of these celebrations is praise and

 thanksgiving to God, who is the fountain of all good things.
 “17 Every good

 gift and every perfect gift is from above, and cometh down from the Father of